 According to the reasons we are discussing, there is nothing to worry about when your dog is barking in sleep.
 So, it is best to do nothing.
 However, if your dog’s barking affects your sleep, you may change its sleeping area to somewhere it can bark freely without affecting your sleep.

-If you consider waking up your dog when it starts to bark, it may not be the best thing because it may be in a deep sleep and having a great dream.
-You will not want to be the reason to affect its sleep.
+If you consider waking up your dog when it starts to bark, it may not be the best idea because it may be in a deep sleep and having a great dream.
+You will not want to be the reason for its sleep being affected.

 What Does It Mean When Your Dog is Barking Along with Crying?